cristiadu/rate-my-everything/README.md

 # Rate My Everything
-Web-based application focused on rating different objects/interests based of multiple reviews from each user, focused more into individual rating rather than a collective one.
+Web-based application used for rating of different objects/interests based of multiple reviews from each user, focused more into individual rating rather than a collective one.